SanghyunKim1/Data-Science-Capstone-Project/README.md

 ## Individual Contribution - COVID-19 Country Clustering
 As a data scientist of the group, I imputed COVID-19 missing data using a Multiple Imputation by Chained Equations (MICE) technique. <br>
 To cluster countries based on COVID-19 data, I selected the following three COVID-19 data features based on our user research and domain knowledge: 1.
 New cases smoothed per million, 2.
 New deaths smoothed per milloion, and 3.
 Stringency index <br>
 With these selected variables, I computed Dynamic Time Warping (DTW) distance matrix to identify similarity in shapes between two time series data.
 With this DTW distance matrix, I clustered countries using a hierarchical clutering algorithm with a complete linkage.
-The below dendrogram shows COVID-19 country clusters.
+The dendrogram below shows the resulting COVID-19 country clusters.

 <p align = "center">
   <img src = "https://github.com/SanghyunKim1/Data-Science-Capstone-Project/blob/master/COVID-19%20Clusters.png" width="800" height="450">